Skip to content

 When to configure:

-- You need to make additional packages importable for Django introspection
+• You need to make additional packages visible to static introspection

 Default: .env in the project root (auto-detected, no error if missing)

-Path to an environment file (relative to the project root) whose variables are injected into the inspector subprocess.
+Path to an environment file (relative to the project root) whose variables are read during static project introspection.

 If no env_file is configured, the server looks for a .env file in the project root automatically.
 If the file doesn't exist, nothing happens.
 When env_file is set explicitly and the file is missing, a warning is logged.